ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-12-00_Setting_up_the_environment.md

     <div class="col-md-4">
       <h4 id="editor-windows">Windows</h4>
       <p>
-        nano is a basic editor and the default that instructors use in the workshop.
+        nano is a basic editor and the default that is used in the class.
         To install it,
         download the <a href="{{site.swc_installer}}">Software Carpentry Windows installer</a>
         and double click on the file to run it.